ray-project/llms-in-prod-workshop-2023/README.md

-# Scaling NLP Workloads with Ray and Anyscale
+# Build and deploy LLM applications with Ray and Anyscale

 © 2023, Anyscale Inc. All Rights Reserved